kishoretvk/jsonAI/README.md

 ## Supported Output Formats

-In addition to JSON, `jsonAI` now supports generating output in XML and YAML formats.
+In addition to JSON, `jsonAI` supports generating output in XML, YAML, and CSV formats.
 You can specify the desired format using the `output_format` parameter in the `Jsonformer` constructor.

 **XML Output Example:**